0Tech/andromeda/x/escrow/README.md

   and query escrow [command]

 Available Commands:
-  agent       queries an agent.
-  agents      queries all the agents. params      queries the module parameters. proposal    queries a proposal. proposals   queries all the proposals.
+  agent                 queries an agent. agents                queries all the agents. agents-by-creator     queries all the agents by its creator. params                queries the module parameters. proposal              queries a proposal. proposals             queries all the proposals. proposals-by-proposer queries all the proposals by its proposer.
 ```

 ##### params